 - 9% - Design Copycats (App Store, guideline 4.1) - the lack of app’s uniqueness

-- 8% - Unsuccessful Performance - Inaccurate Metadata (consisting of screenshots, previews and description)
+- 8% - Unsuccessful Performance - Inaccurate Metadata (consisting of screenshots, previews and description) As you can see, metadata rejection in the App store is a typical but not the most common reason.

 - 4% - Invalid In-App Purchase - purchasing mechanisms different from IAP